-- (a) Examinations to become a Class A designer shall consist of both written and field exams prepared and approved by the Secretary that test the individual's knowledge of soil identification and the requirements of these Rules for those wastewater systems and potable water supplies that a Class A designer is authorized by these Rules to design. - (b) Examinations to become a Class B designer shall consist of the Class A examinations and a written exam prepared and approved by the Secretary that tests the individual's knowledge of the requirements of these Rules for those wastewater systems and potable water supplies that a Class B designer is authorized by these Rules to design. - (c) Examinations to become a Class BW designer shall consist of the Class A and Class B examinations and a written exam prepared and approved by the Secretary that tests the individual's knowledge of designing potable water supplies that a Class BW designer is authorized by these Rules to design.
+- (a) Examinations to become a Class A designer shall consist of both a written component and a field exams-component prepared and approved by the Secretary that test the individual's knowledge of soil identification and the requirements of these Rules for those wastewater systems and potable water supplies that a Class A designer is authorized by these Rules to design. - (b) Examinations to become a Class B designer shall consist of the Class A examinations and a written exam_component prepared and approved by the Secretary that tests the individual's knowledge of the requirements of these Rules for those wastewater systems and potable water supplies that a Class B designer is authorized by these Rules to design. - (c) Examinations to become a Class BW designer shall consist of the Class A and Class B examinations and a written exam-component prepared and approved by the Secretary that tests the individual's knowledge of designing potable water supplies that a Class BW designer is authorized by these Rules to design.